Glass vs. Plastic Food Storage Containers

 1. Heavy

 Glass is heavier than plastic.
-Plastic containers are lightweight and can be ideal for transporting food.
-Plastic takes less space and is easier to carry in a backpack.
-Plastic is a material of choice if you want something light to carry food around.
+Plastic containers are lightweight and ideal for transporting food.
+Plastic takes up less space and is easier to transport in a backpack.
+Plastic is the material of choice if you want something lightweight to transport food.

 lightweight plastic food container